gadzit-developers/CP-training/Users/README.md

     - Intersection_of_Two_Arrays_II_leetcode
 - An extra file named editorial.md can be added this file shoud contain the solution explanation
 - Extra ressources can be provided in the editorial file
+- Respecting these rules will make creating extensions easier in the future